oapicf/pinterest-sdk/clients/php-symfony/generated/docs/Api/AdAccountsApiInterface.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 ## **adAccountsCreate**
-> OpenAPI\Server\Model\AdAccount adAccountsCreate($adAccountCreateRequest)
+> OpenAPI\Server\Model\AdAccount adAccountsCreate($adAccountCreate)

 Create ad account

 Create a new ad account.
-Different ad accounts can support different currencies, payment methods, etc. An ad account is needed to create campaigns, ad groups, and ads; other accounts (your employees or partners) can be assigned business access and appropriate roles to access an ad account. <p/> You can set up up to 50 ad accounts per user.
-(The user must have a business account to create an ad account.) <p/> For more, see <a class=\"reference external\" href=\"https://help.pinterest.com/en/business/article/create-an-advertiser-account\">Create an advertiser account</a>.
+Different ad accounts can support different currencies, payment methods, etc. An ad account is needed to create campaigns, ad groups, and ads; other accounts (your employees or partners) can be assigned business access and appropriate roles to access an ad account.
+You can set up up to 50 ad accounts per user.
+(The user must have a business account to create an ad account.)
+For more, see [Create an advertiser account](https://help.pinterest.com/en/business/article/create-an-advertiser-account).

 ### Example Implementation
 ```php